yukthadeesan/cse15l-lab-reports/lab-report-2-week-1.md

 ## Optimizing Remote Running
 Now we will be able to run our code on file on the server.
 We can use the commands that we tried earlier on these files.
+You can also use the up-arrow to use previor commands or the ";" to write multiple commands on the same line.
 <img width="1440" alt="Screenshot 2022-09-30 at 9 15 37 PM" src="https://user-images.githubusercontent.com/114612660/193393003-67f9c82b-6834-4152-8d73-186a68965c2b.png">